RichardDooling/LegalPro/Chapter_3/Chapter_3.md

 * the lawyer “FAILS TO MANIFEST LACK OF CONSENT”

 ### Totally Optional Reading & Viewing

+* [A Mockery of Justice for the Poor,] (http://www.nytimes.com/2016/04/30/opinion/a-mockery-of-justice-for-the-poor.html) *The New York Times*, 29 April 2016, by John Pfaff.

+> In Fresno, Calif., for instance,
+> public defenders have caseloads
+> that are four times the recommended maximum of around 150.
+> In Minnesota, one public defender followed by a reporter
+> estimated that he had about 12 minutes to devote to each client that day.
+> There is no way these lawyers can manage the cases being thrown at them.

 * [Venerable Firm in Spotlight for Holocaust Assets Case Role](http://articles.latimes.com/1997-04-03/news/mn-44919_1_credit-suisse) (LATimes article on Cravath's decision to represent Credit Suisse in Holocaust assets case)
 * [Wealth Inequality In America](http://youtu.be/QPKKQnijnsM)